Personal Loans vs. Home Equity Loans: Which Should You Choose?

 Bottom line

-The choice between personal loans and home equity loans is a personal decision, based on your reasons for borrowing, the amount of money you need and the amount of risk you’re willing to take on.
+The choice between personal loans and home equity loans is a personal one, based on your reasons for borrowing, the amount of money you need and the amount of risk you’re willing to take on.

 Personal loans are unsecured and offer quick approval and funding.
 Home equity loans provide lower interest rates, but they're secured by your home, and the approval process can take weeks.